Creating the Perfect Author Website: A Step-by-Step Guide

 - Your hobbies and interests

 For example, K.C.
 Ale’s Blog page has a fun layout that showcases all the blogs with interesting thumbnails to entice visitors to click and read.
-K.C even wrote a small piece on the website we designed!
+K.C. even wrote a small piece on the author website we designed for her!

 Contact Page